 Ureaplasma is a bacteria that lives naturally in the respiratory, urinary and reproductive tracts of both men and women.
-It can, be passed through sexual contact, but is not always considered to be a Sexually Transmitted Infection (STI) in the same way others are.
+It can be passed through sexual contact but is not always considered to be a sexually transmitted infection (STI) in the same way that others are.

 When a colony of the Ureaplasma bacteria overgrows, it can cause irritation, discomfort and can lead to other health issues.
 Ureaplasma is highly contagious and infected individuals have been shown to be more susceptible to contracting other STIs.
 Therefore, it is important to have a full STI check-up.

 Ureaplasma is very common amongst sexually active individuals.
 The infection is transmitted mainly through unprotected vaginal or anal sex.
 It can also be transmitted through non-sexual contact such as sharing needles, blood transfusions and, in extreme cases, through coughing, kissing (saliva), and nose or eye secretions.